aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

  MUST be key store's max cache size.

  The Key Store Cache MUST be bound to the Beacon Key Source.
- It is easy for beacon key ids to be unique within a single key source, this may not be true across all key sources.
+ This is currently invariant because we construct the cache for each search config It is easy for beacon key ids to be unique within a single key source, this may not be true across all key sources.